Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Introduction

 \section{Introduction}

 The generalizability, which enables an algorithm to handle unseen tasks, is fruitful yet challenging in multifarious decision-making domains.
 Recent literature~\cite{xu2021bayesian, cranmer2006discovering, li2020ngs} reveals the critical role of reasoning in improving the generalization of reinforcement learning (RL).
-However, most off-the-shelf RL algorithms~\cite{sutton2018reinforcement} have not regarded reasoning as an indispensable accessory, thus usually suffer from data ineffciency and performance degradation due to the mismatch between training and testing settings.
-To attain generalization at the testing stage, some efforts were put into incorporating domain knowledge to learn structured information, including sub-task decomposition~\cite{lu2021learning}, or program generation~\cite{yang2021program, landajuela2021discovering, han2020neuro} and execution~\cite{zhao2021proto, sun2019program}, which guide the model to solve complicated tasks in an explainable way.
+However, most off-the-shelf RL algorithms~\cite{sutton2018reinforcement} have not regarded reasoning as an indispensable accessory, thus usually suffering from data inefficiency and performance degradation due to the mismatch between training and testing settings.
+To attain generalization at the testing stage, some efforts were put into incorporating domain knowledge to learn structured information, including sub-task decomposition~\cite{lu2021learning} and program generation~\cite{yang2021program, landajuela2021discovering, han2020neuro, zhao2021proto, sun2019program}, which guide the model to solve complicated tasks in an explainable way.
 However, such symbolism-dominant methods heavily depend on the re-usability of sub-tasks and pre-defined grammars, which may not always be accessible in decision-making tasks.